 Share of potential GOP primary voters who would support the following if the 2024 Republican primary were held today:

-- Nearly half of potential Republican primary voters (48%) would back Trump in a hypothetical contest, compared with 31% who said they would support DeSantis.
+- Over half of potential Republican primary voters (54%) would back Trump if the primary or caucus were held in their state today, compared with 26% who would support DeSantis.

 After voters registered their first choice, they were asked a follow-up about whom they would choose as a second option; the results below show where the supporters for a selection of leading candidates or potential candidates could go next